Promoting British Values at Calow Primary School

 Pupils are always listened to by adults and are taught to listen carefully and with concern to each other, respecting the right of every individual to have their opinions and voices heard.
 We encourage pupils to take ownership of not only their school but also of their own learning and progress.
 This encourages a heightened sense of both personal and social responsibility and is demonstrated on a daily basis by our pupils.

-The School also participates in Local Democracy Week and has invited high profile visitors such as the High Sheriff of Derbyshire and the Mayor of Chesterfield.
+The School also participates in Local Democracy Week and UK Parliament Week and has invited high profile visitors such as the High Sheriff of Derbyshire and the Mayor of Chesterfield to visit and speak with the children.
 We have organised visits to Parliament and to the local Council Chamber.

 Rules and laws